 5. Need for quantifiable objectives: Staff agrees with the ISRP comments regarding development of quantifiable objectives with timelines.
-Develop measureable objectives to evaluate progress towards addressing limiting factors to benefit targeted fish and wildlife species and to achieve your program goals.
+The Umbrella Projects should develop measureable objectives for evaluating progress towards addressing limiting factors to benefit targeted fish and wildlife species and to achieve program goals.

 These objectives should support the Umbrella Projects' implementation strategy used to identify and select projects.
 The objectives would identify expected responses in metrics linked to habitat and/or fish populations.
 This is reflected in the staff recommendation.